timfayz/elementcss/docs/3_usage.md

 //$utilities: true;
 //$icons: true;

-// Now we need to import modules that we have activated.
+// Now we need to import modules that we have activated and generate content.
 // You can import the whole bunch of modules via "_all.scss" file which is simple shortcut importing all files
 // within 'framework/modules' folder:
 @import 'element/framework/modules/_all.scss';